 A key part of SAT prep is taking full-length practice tests in realistic conditions.
 Since you want to mimic the SAT experience as closely as possible, you'll need to use real SATs.
 Using official tests for SAT practice questions also gives you a better prediction of your score and can help you determine what areas you need to focus on.

-You'll want to use at least three tests for this purpose and make sure they're the most current version of the SAT (from 2016 onward).
+You'll want to use at least three tests for this purpose and make sure they're the most current version of the SAT (the digital SAT, which was released in 20243.

 Question Analysis